zinderud/katlama/README.md

 - Clone this project and move into it
 - Reset git history : `rm -rf .git && git init`
 - Run `npm ci` after reset git history (important for pre-commit hooks)
-- Replace ALL `ng-new` occurrence with your project name
+- Replace ALL `katlama` occurrence with your project name
 - Replace ALL `miaborde` occurrence with your Github username
 - Replace ALL `Angular progressive web app starter.` occurrence with your project description
 - Change icons in **assets** folder, You can generate yours with [pwa-asset-generator](https://www.npmjs.com/package/pwa-asset-generator)